jingwu6/jingwu6.github.io/_pages/about.md

 Research Interests
 ======
 My research interests include **machine learning**, **computer vision**, and **robotics**.
-In particular, I am interested in developing semi-supervised and unsupervised algorithms to ensure efficient learning of autonomous systems and detection of agricultural patterns.
+In particular, I'm interested in developing semi-supervised and unsupervised algorithms to ensure efficient learning of autonomous systems and detection of agricultural patterns.

 <!-- Education
 ======